zaphosting/docs/docs/vserver-windows-ftpserver.md

 ---
 id: vserver-windows-ftpserver
-title: VPS Install FTP Server on Windows Server
+title: Installation of FTP
 description: Information on how to install and set up an FTP server on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: FTP Server Installation
+sidebar_label: Install FTP
 ---